top of page

 Once you have your QC modules built, you can create your own tool to run these modules.
 You can go to the Tools section of this manual for instruction on how to create it.
 Make sure you use the 'Run QC Modules' option under the "Tool Action" step.

-You can then run the tool to run the quality control module, and the ‘Quality Control Results’ will pop up in a window (shown in the screenshot above).
+You can then click the tool to run the quality control module, and the ‘Quality Control Results’ will pop up in a window (shown in the screenshot above).
+In this case, the warning message is displayed for each pole; you can navigate to the pole by clicking on the magnifying glass icon to make corrections.

 Model Options

 Set defaults for a job model in the Model Editor under “Model Options.”
-Here you can save a Map Styles to be the default for your job model so that any job created with the job model has the selected Map Styles by default.
-You can also set defaults for Map Labels, Mobile Map Labels, and Photo Labels.
+Here you can save a Map Styles to be the default for your job model so that any job created with this job model has the selected Map Styles by default.
+You can also set defaults for Map Labels, Mobile Map Labels, Photo Labels, and Map Layer Icons.

-There are other model defaults that aren't yet available in the Model Editor but can be configured by us.
-Features require a specific attribute to be present, and these other model defaults allow you to change the required attribute to a custom attribute or picklist option.
+There are other model defaults that aren't yet accessible in the Model Editor but can be configured by us.
+Certain features require a specific attribute to be present, and these 'other model defaults' allow you to change the required attribute to a custom attribute or picklist option.
 For example, the default ordering attribute is "scid."
 This is used by exports to order poles.
-You can change this to something like "pole_id" so that your poles are ordered by their Pole ID and show up in exports.
+You can change this to something like "pole_id" so that your poles are ordered by their Pole ID and will show up in exports.

 Model Sharing